All About Ocarinas

 These are usually priced in the $30 to $40 range.
 They can be purchased at Songbird Ocarina, Stein Ocarina, or Amazon.
 Plastic molding processes ensure you don't face any quality control risks.

-The way around this issue if you prefer ceramic, is to jump to a higher price range.
-For example, in the $80 range I feel I can recommend either Focalink's Pastoral or Rose series oc's.
-Both appear to offer consistently high quality at a reasonable price:
+The way around this issue with ceramic is to jump to a higher price range.
+For example, in the $80 range I can recommend either Focalink's Pastoral or Rose series ocs.
+Both offer consistently high quality at a reasonable price:

 Two Top-Rated Ceramic Transverse Alto C's